US Banking for Brazilian LLC Owners: BRL-USD Strategy (2026)

 What happens if I do not file the CBE when required?

-The BACEN can impose fines for failure to file or late filing of the CBE.
-Penalties range from R$2,500 for late filing (up to 30 days) to R$250,000 for non-filing or materially incorrect declarations, with potential for higher penalties in cases of repeated non-compliance.
-The CBE is separate from the Receita Federal's IRPF (income tax) filings — both obligations exist independently.
+BACEN imposes fines.
+R$2,500 for late filing (up to 30 days), up to R$250,000 for non-filing or materially incorrect declarations, and higher for repeated non-compliance.
+The CBE is separate from the Receita Federal's IRPF filings.
+Both obligations exist independently.

 Do I need a CNPJ to open a Wise Business account?

-No. Wise Business accepts US LLC documentation (Articles of Organization + EIN) for opening a business account under the US entity.
-The BRL local account details are linked to the founder's CPF, not to a CNPJ.
-A Brazilian founder can operate with a US LLC, a Wise Business account linked to the LLC, and BRL account details linked to their personal CPF — no Brazilian corporate entity (CNPJ) is required.
-However, if the founder also uses Stripe Brazil, a CNPJ provides access to lower processing fees and business-tier features.
+No. Wise Business accepts US LLC documentation (Articles of Organization + EIN).
+The BRL local account details link to your CPF, not a CNPJ.
+You can operate with a US LLC, a Wise Business account under the LLC, and BRL details linked to your personal CPF.
+No Brazilian corporate entity needed.
+That said, if you also use Stripe Brazil, a CNPJ gets you lower processing fees and business-tier features.

 Key Takeaways

-• Brazil is not a restricted jurisdiction — Mercury, Wise Business, and Relay all accept Brazilian nationals for remote US business account opening with standard documentation (passport, CPF, EIN, LLC formation documents)
+- Brazil is not restricted.
+Mercury, Wise Business, and Relay all accept Brazilian nationals with standard documentation (passport, CPF, EIN, LLC formation documents)

-• IOF at 0.38% applies to all outbound international transfers involving currency exchange — keeping funds in USD within US accounts avoids repeated IOF charges on round-trip conversions
+- IOF at 0.38% applies to every currency exchange.
+Keep funds in USD within US accounts to avoid paying it twice on round-trip conversions

-• BACEN's CBE (Capitais Brasileiros no Exterior) reporting is required annually when total foreign assets exceed USD 1,000,000 — Mercury and Wise USD balances count; Wise BRL balances held via Banco Rendimento do not
+- CBE reporting kicks in when total foreign assets exceed USD 1,000,000.
+Mercury and Wise USD balances count.
+Wise BRL balances held via Banco Rendimento do not

-• The optimal banking architecture for most Brazilian LLC owners is Mercury (USD banking + FDIC) plus Wise Business (BRL collection + mid-market conversion + multi-currency), with a Brazilian bank for domestic expenses — see banking redundancy for the structural rationale
+- For most Brazilian LLC owners: Mercury for USD banking and FDIC protection, Wise for BRL collection and mid-market conversion, a Brazilian bank for domestic expenses.
+See banking redundancy for the structural rationale

 References